5.9. Miscellaneous¶

 5.9.3.
 Flipping and Rotation¶

-By simply adjusting the value of the rotation angle, the surface values can be rotated without actually rotating the surface object.
+By simply adjusting the value of the rotation angle, the surface values can be rotated without actually rotating the underlying shape.

 5.9.4.
 Equal Area Radial Sampling of Ring and Circle¶

-The solutions to this second-order, nonlinear differential equation take the form:
+The solution to this second-order, nonlinear differential equation takes the form:

 For convenience, we set the constants to \(c_1 = 0\) and \(c_2=1\).
 To obtain output values in the range \([r_i, ~R]\), the corresponding input values are \([r^2_i, ~R^2]\).
 By treating \(r\) and \(u\) as random variables, we arrive at:

-Due to artifacts are different sampling technique is employed in optrace, as outlined in Section 5.1.6.
+Due to artifacts around the center a different sampling technique is employed in optrace, as outlined in Section 5.1.6.

 References